chris-straka/bugtracker/app/express/docs/DOCKER.md

 # Docker

+Environment variables that you set inside a docker compose file can not be understood by parent process's outside of docker compose.
+So if you run `jest`, and `jest` has a globalSetup() that spins up docker compose containers for your test, those ENV variables that you set in docker-compose are not going to show up in `jest`.
+This means your test runner will not know how to connect to PGHOST, it won't have the PGUSER or the PGPASSWORD, etc.

+You might be inclined to duplicate the ENV variables from the docker compose file into a .env file, and then run that dotenv() inside the jest globalSetup() hook.
+But if you do this, just know that the environment variables related to the docker network (PGHOST=db, REDIS_HOST), will be unintelligible for jest.
+Only containers inside the docker compose network understand what PGHOST=db means.
+Jest is outside of that network and does not understand that db is a service inside your docker compose file.
+You must use PGHOST=127.0.0.1 instead or PGHOST=localhost.

+So in summary, if your backend API is running inside docker compose then you can connect to the DB by listening for it on localhost i.e. PGHOST=localhost or by listening to the other service PGHOST=db.
+Your jest process is not running inside docker compose and can only understand PG=localhost.

+## Small stuff

-- Apparently docker runs things as PID 1 and you don't want Node to run as PID 1 (Snyk talks about it, see attribution below).
+Docker runs things as PID 1 and Node doesn't want to be PID 1 (Snyk talks about it, see my attributions).
-  - Synk recommend using a different init process instead for the Node process (such as "dumb-init").
+So you might want to use a dummy init process instead (Snyk uses 'dumb-init').

-- The WORKDIR, ENV stanzas in Docker reset after every stage in a multistage build, so you have to reapply it in all stages where you want to use it.
+The WORKDIR and ENV stanzas in Docker reset after every stage in a multistage build.

-- `pnpm fetch` is similar to `pnpm install`, except it only uses the pnpm-lock.yaml file and not the package.json file.
-  - They made this command because if you change something in your package.json file that is unrelated to your dependencies (name, description, etc), docker will re-run the entire dockerfile again starting at the part where you added package.json (because the package.json changed and the build needs to reflect that).
-This also means it will reinstall all your dependencies again, even if none of them changed in the package.json file.
-So if you only add the lock file and install from that, changes to your package.json won't change the lock file until you install new packages.
-At least that's how I currently understand it.

-I wanted my Dockerfile to only specify my production I needed to install the dev dependencies in one stage and the production dependencies in another, because I actually need a devDependency to build my production app (typescript's tsc), but I don't actually want devDependencies in my production build.
-I also wanted to I ended up with something pretty ugly, but I don't feel comfortable with other solutions so it'll stick for now.

-I tried [rancher desktop](https://docs.rancherdesktop.io/getting-started/installation/) which uses nerdctl and not docker, and it was giving me issues.
-Hot reload wasn't working when I tried nerdctl compose, which was unfortunate.
-I had to use ts-node-dev --poll to get it to work, and that wasn't a great DX.
+I tried [rancher desktop](https://docs.rancherdesktop.io/getting-started/installation/) which uses nerdctl and not docker.
+But it was giving me issues with bind mounts, which meant hot reload wasn't working either.
+I could have done it with ts-node-dev --poll, but that wasn't a great DX imo.